 By early 1991, the Golden Arrow had been discontinued, although some of the successive buggies at Tandy seemed to use the same chassis with different body designs.

-There was also the Red Arrow (1988-1992), a similar buggy and something of a little brother to the Golden Arrow, that I will cover in a future article.
+There was also the Red Arrow (1988-1992), a similar buggy and something of a little brother to the Golden Arrow.

 Thanks to it’s popularity back in the day, the Golden Arrow now has reasonable collectibility, as there are a fair few people with fond memories of this classic buggy.